Itslucassantos/jogo-numero-secreto/README.md

-## Sobre: In this game you need to guess the secret number.
+## About: In this game you need to guess the secret number.

 Game developed with the purpose of learning Javascript.